matt-blodgett/arctic-spa-dc-rust/README.md

 # arctic-spa-dc-rust

 A Rust CLI tool to interact with your Arctic Spa brand hot tub.

-Query device information, get/set device properties, and manage application settings.
+Display connected devices, query device information, get/set device properties, and manage application settings.

 This is a Rust rewrite of the Python package [arctic-spa-dc](https://github.com/matt-blodgett/arctic-spa-dc).